ma-sharifi/recipeapi/README.md

 6. Integration tests must be present

 ## Solution:
 Created a standalone java application which allows **users** to manage their favourite recipes.
+Each user has own favorite recipe.
 Used Java 11, Spring Boot, Maven for implementing this assigment.
 A short description of my solution and explaining some design decisions, you can find [here](solution.md)

 ## Assumption
+We have 2 different user.
+Mahdi and Alex are our users here.
+Mahdi can manage his list without effect on Alex's favorite list.
 My assumptions when solving the challenge, you can find [here](assumptions.md)

 ### How To Use